 While the scene is set up in early December, baby Jesus isn’t placed in the manger until Christmas Eve.

-Under the Colonnade of St Peter’s Square, there is also a display called “100 Presepi”, which has 100 different nativity scenes from around the world.
+Under the Colonnade of St Peter’s Square, there is also a display called “100 Presepi”, with 100 different nativity scenes from around the world.

-Other places to see splendid examples of a Nativity Scene are the Spanish Steps, the museum of Santa Maria Maggiore Church and Santa Maria in Trastevere.
+Other places to see splendid examples of a Nativity Scene are the Spanish Steps, the Santa Maria Maggiore Church museum and Santa Maria in Trastevere.
+Join this nativity scenes tour to see more.

 4- Eat Seafood on Christmas Eve